 Carothers will be awarded the Doctor of Letters, honoris causa.

 In 2002, Farragher co-authored the book Betrayal: The Crisis in the Catholic Church, that pulled together more than a decade of the team’s reporting on the scandal.
-The whole chilling, truthful story was then captured in the 2015 Academy Award winning film Spotlight.
+The chilling, truthful story was captured in the 2015 Academy Award-winning film, Spotlight.

-Under his leadership, the Spotlight team uncovered many more breaches in public faith including rampant patronage in the Massachusetts Probation Department, monopolistic practices by hospitals and dangerous overcrowding of college students in Boston apartments, a series that was a Pulitzer Prize finalist in 2015.
+The Spotlight team uncovered many more breaches in public faith, including rampant patronage in the Massachusetts Probation Department, monopolistic practices by hospitals, and dangerous overcrowding of college students in Boston apartments, a series that was a Pulitzer Prize finalist in 2015.

 Before joining the Globe in 1997, Farragher was a reporter and editor of several publications including The Day of New London, Conn., and the San Jose Mercury News.
-As an undergraduate journalism major, Farragher cut his teeth as a dedicated reporter and editor for URI’s student newspaper, The Good 5 Cent Cigar.
+A 1977 journalism graduate, Farragher cut his teeth as a dedicated reporter and editor for URI’s student newspaper, The Good 5 Cent Cigar.

 Farragher will be awarded the Doctor of Humane Letters, honoris causa.

-Executive Director of the State of Rhode Island’s Tomaquag Museum, Spears has accomplished a great deal throughout her career.
-She has worked to preserve the history, experience and culture of the local Native American people and leads this state’s only American Indian museum.
+Executive director of the state of Rhode Island’s Tomaquag Museum, Spears has accomplished a great deal throughout her career.
+She has worked to preserve the history, experience, and culture of the local Native American people and leads this state’s only Native American museum.

 Earlier this year, the museum received the National Medal for Museum and Library Service, the nation’s highest honor given to museums and libraries for service to the community.
+Each year, thousands of visitors learn about Native American cultural history at the museum.
 Also this year, Spears received the Tom Roberts Prize for Creative Achievement in the Humanities from the Rhode Island Council on the Humanities.
-She was honored for her “compelling work as an advocate of Indigenous People’s history and cultural heritage in preservation, the arts, and education.”
-In 2010, Spears was named as one of 11 Extraordinary Women honorees for teaching and education.
+She was honored for her “compelling work as an advocate of indigenous people’s history and cultural heritage in preservation, the arts, and education.”
+Spears also received an Extraordinary Woman Award from Rhode Island’s Woman Development Institute.

-Spears received her undergraduate degree from the University of Rhode Island in 1989 and master’s degree from the University of New England with a focus on elementary education.
-She founded the Nuweetooun School affiliated with the Tomaquag Museum and was a teacher in Newport public schools for 12 years.
-Spears is well known as an activist, essayist, artist, and two-term Tribal Councilwoman of the Narragansett Tribe.
+Spears received her undergraduate degree from the University of Rhode Island in 1989 and her master’s degree from the University of New England with a focus on elementary education.
+She founded the Nuweetooun School affiliated with the Tomaquag Museum and was a teacher in the Newport public schools for 12 years.
+Spears is well-known as an activist, essayist, artist, and two-term tribal councilwoman of the Narragansett Tribe.